PS662/HotelSearchCloud/README.md

     /search : An endpoint that searches the database for hotels annoations matching a user query, returning results based on text similarity.
 Loads all the annotations in memory and then computes the similarity (not recommended).
     /searchEmbeddings : An optimized search endpoint for large scale search. queries all embeddings stored and ranks based on thier max similarity score.

-    //Helper to update/recompute all embeddings based on the annotations in the db.
+    /enrol : Helper to update/recompute all embeddings based on the annotations in the db.
 Can be helpful if the embeddings are corrupted for whatever reason.
-    /enrol : An endpoint that enrols a new user or registers a new client, depending on the service's purpose.
 ```

 ### Some Tools